-Glaucoma, the sneak thief of sight, is the leading cause of blindness in America.
-Glaucoma is an eye disease that affects the peripheral or side vision.
-Unfortunately, the disease is not curable but it can be controlled.
-Once the vision is lost from glaucoma it cannot be restored which is one reason why it is important to get regular eye examinations.
+Did you know that glaucoma is the leading cause of blindness in America?
+It impacts peripheral or side vision.
+Unfortunately, the disease is not curable, but it can be controlled.
+Once vision is lost from glaucoma, it cannot be restored.
+This is why it is so important to get regular eye examinations.

-Glaucoma can be treated with eye drops, laser surgery, traditional surgery, or MIGS (minimally invasive glaucoma surgery, see below) or a combination of these methods.
+This can be treated with eye drops, laser surgery, traditional surgery, MIGS (minimally invasive glaucoma surgery), or a combination of these methods, See below for details.
 The goal of any treatment is to prevent vision loss, as that is irreversible.

 Taking medications as prescribed is crucial to preventing vision-threatening damage.
 That is why it is important for you to discuss any side effects from the eye drops with your doctor.
 While every drug has some potential side effects, it is important to note that many patients experience no side effects at all.
 You and your doctor need to work as a team in the battle against glaucoma.